This Azure tutorial will discuss the steps to Create Azure Function Time Trigger From Visual Studio.

 - Subscription: Choose your correct subscription

-- Resource group: You can choose your existing resource group or you can click on the New button to create a new Resource Group.
+- Resource group: You can choose your existing resource group or click on the New button to create a new Resource Group.

 - Location: Choose a location for your Function App

-- Azure Storage: You can choose your existing storage account or If you don’t have an existing one then click on the New button to create a new Storage account.
+- Azure Storage: You can choose your existing storage account, or If you don’t have an existing one, click on the New button to create a new one.

 Now click on the Create button.